Sheikh Mansur Battalion: Participation in the Russo-Ukrainian War

 The battalion has since 2014 participated in the war in Donbas.
 During the Shyrokyne standoff, the Sheikh Mansur battalion together with other Ukrainian forces fought against Russian-backed separatists in the village of Shyrokyne, east of Mariupol in 2015.
-The battalion handed in its weapons in September 2019; as one of the last units composed purely of volunteer soldiers.
+The battalion handed in its weapons in September 2019 and was one of the last units composed purely of volunteer soldiers.

 The battalion was reported to be active again during the 2022 Russian invasion of Ukraine.
 A video released by the battalion in March 2022 showing intense fighting against Russian forces outside of Kyiv confirmed the presence of the Sheikh Mansur battalion in Ukraine.
 The Sheikh Mansur Battalion as well as the Dzhokhar Dudayev Battalion held the defense near Kyiv and participated in partisan operations, ambushes, sabotage work and mining during the Battle of Kyiv.
 They had previously fought in the Battle of Mariupol, but they left for Kyiv as they deemed it was more important to defend the capital city.

-After pushing Russian forces out of Kyiv, fighters of the battalion followed the Russian troops and fought in the Sumy region during the Northern Ukraine campaign.
-Since then, the battalion has fought in the Donetsk and Luhansk regions, most notably taking part during the Battle of Sievierodonetsk since at least June 2022.
+After pushing Russian forces out of Kyiv, fighters of the battalion followed the Russian troops and fought in the Sumy Oblast during the Northern Ukraine campaign.
+Since then, the battalion has fought in the Donetsk and Luhansk Oblasts, most notably taking part during the Battle of Sievierodonetsk since at least June 2022.
 In July 2022, they declared an insurgency in Chechnya.

-From September to November of 2022, the battalion has been in battles with Russian forces on the Zaporizhzhian front.
+From September to November 2022, the battalion has been in battles with Russian forces on the Zaporizhzhian front.

 The battalion has been fighting in the Battle of Bakhmut and Battle of Soledar since at least November 2022, which as of December 2022 is experiencing the scenes of intense fighting.